ryantrainor/ryantrainor.github.io/_pages/chente.md

 <br>
 <!-- &nbsp; -->

-# Mariposa and the Dance of Cosmic History
+# Mariposa: a Dance of Galaxies and Gas

 Around the time that Vicente and I were discussing *A History of Space and Time*, I was studying a fascinating new galaxy our team had discovered.